MicrosoftDocs/fabric-docs/docs/data-engineering/environment-manage-compute.md

 Learn more about the Spark compute sizes and their cores or memory options, see [Spark Compute Overview](spark-compute.md).

 > [!IMPORTANT]
-> The Fabric Environment is currently in PREVIEW.
+> The Fabric environment is currently in PREVIEW.

 ## Next steps

 In this overview, you get a basic understanding of the environment.
 Advance to the next articles to learn how to create and get started with your own Fabric Environment:

-- To get started with [!INCLUDE [product-name](../includes/product-name.md)] Environment, see [Environment 101: create, configure, and use an Environment](create-and-use-environment.md).
+- To get started with [!INCLUDE [product-name](../includes/product-name.md)] environment, see [Create, configure, and use an environment](create-and-use-environment.md).